tan2pow16/Minecraft-April-Fool-2018/README.md

-# Minecraft-April-Fool-2018
+# Minecraft-April-Fools-2018

-This repo only contains the extracted texture pack of the April Fool joke released by Mojang.
+This repo only contains the extracted texture pack of the April Fools joke released by Mojang.

 ALL THE TEXTURE FILES OF THE PACKS HERE BELONG TO MOJANG AB!
 I don't own them.